Limiting absorption principle for discrete Schr{\"o}dinger operators with a Wigner-von Neumann potential and a slowly decaying potential: Verifying the classical Mourre estimate

 This can be proved by induction on $d$ and using the nifty result \cite[Theorem 8.3.6]{ABG}.
-One can further show that for all $k=1,...,d$, $[\Delta, \i A]_{\circ}$ decomposes into the sum of a positive operator and a remainder $b_k(\Delta)$, namely
+One can further show that for all $k=1,...,d$, $[\Delta, \i A]_{\circ}$ decomposes into the sum of a non-negative operator and a non-negative remainder $b_k(\Delta)$, namely

 where